ZainabMohamed700/ZainabMohamed700/README.md

 - 🏢 I'm a Software Engineer
 - 🔭 I’m currently working on arduino projects
-- 👨‍💻 As a engineering Cs Graduate, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Engineering Cs Graduate, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Arduino ,Robotics ,JavaScript, ReactJS, and NodeJS, or anything related to web development.

 ### Connect with Me :